crabmusket/crabmusket.net/blog/content/drafts/2018-05-03-some-quotes-from-the-technological-society.md

 In this work, Ellul explores how _technique_ (not merely technology!) develops in the modern world.

 Technique, Ellul argued, is the rational maximisation of efficiency in all areas of human endeavour.
-It resembles an ideology more than an artifact, though calling it an ideology would imply that humans consciously thought it up and promoted it.
+It resembles an ideology more than an artefact---though calling it an ideology would imply that humans consciously thought it up and promoted it.
 As Ellul sees it, technique obeys only its own internal logic and process of development.
 As it does so, it is transforming the whole of society in ways that seem inevitable and disastrous.

-Because I found Ellul's work at times moving, at times beautifully written, and at times excessively lengthy and difficult to get through, I decided to present a few choice quotes here.
+Because I found Ellul's work at times moving, at times beautifully written, always stimulating, and frequently excessively lengthy and difficult to get through, I decided to present a few choice quotes here.
 I have accompanied them with some context, and tried to be as brief as I can be.
-I think his ideas are fascinating, and as relevant now as they were 60 years ago.
+I think his ideas are valuable as relevant now as they were 60 years ago.
-They gave me a new way of seeing the world---through the lens of _technique_, not just technology.
+Any technologist who is serious about considering the social and ethical impact of their work should be familiar with the formidable force that is _la technique_.

 (All quotes below are taken from John Wilkinson's 1964 translation, in the softback Vintage Books publication.
 In defiance of Ellul's stance that "books are made to be read and not consulted," I have provided page numbers to avoid my own future frustration when working from such a sprawling source text.)